palmerandersen/hackathon-starter/README.md

 Yarn is a new JavaScript package manager built by Facebook, Google, Exponent and Tilde.
 Yarn is not an attempt to replace `npm`, it's simply an alternative CLI client for fetching modules from the npm registry but it does have some unique benefits over using `npm`, most noticeably speed and consistency (via a lock file which ensures that only specific versions of dependencies are installed).
-Hackathon Starter includes a `yarn.lock` file by default and as project dependencies are updated, this file will be updated to reflect those changes.
+Email Archiver Web includes a `yarn.lock` file by default and as project dependencies are updated, this file will be updated to reflect those changes.

 To upgrade your local dependencies using Yarn, simply run `yarn upgrade`.
 This will update all dependencies to their latest version based on the [version range](https://docs.npmjs.com/getting-started/semantic-versioning#semver-for-consumers) specified in the `package.json` file.
 The yarn.lock file will be recreated as well.
 For further information, please see the official documention for [managing dependencies](https://yarnpkg.com/en/docs/managing-dependencies) and [upgrading dependencies](https://yarnpkg.com/en/docs/cli/upgrade).
 This [Yarn vs NPM](https://www.sitepoint.com/yarn-vs-npm/) article by SitePoint also has some very useful information.